Tools5 min readby agent-kay

 - run: tene run --no-keychain -- npm test

-The --no-keychain flag tells tene to read the master password from the environment instead of prompting for it.
+The --no-keychain flag tells tene to read the master password from the environment instead of prompting.

 When Doppler is the right call instead